Warring militias in west Libya vow no let-up in fight

 In another confrontation that has underlined Libya's fragility, about 150 people were killed in clashes over the past week between rival tribes in the southern city of Sabha.

-(Additional reporting by Taha Zargoun; Writing by Christian Lowe; Editing by Alison Williams)
+(Additional reporting by Taha Zargoun; Writing by Christian Lowe; Editing by Maria Golovnina)